Joelngari/DairyManagement-project/README.md

 Open http://127.0.0.1:8000/docs to interact with the API using Swagger UI.

 Test each endpoint (GET, POST, PUT, DELETE) to ensure the system works as expected.
+## Environment Variables
+#This project uses a .env file to store sensitive information such as the database connection credentials.
+Example:
+DB_HOST=localhost
+DB_USER=root
+DB_PASSWORD=yourpassword
+DB_NAME=dairymanagement
+To run the project locally, create a .env file in the root of the API folder and add your own credentials.
+This file is not included in the repo for security reasons.

+.gitignore
+The .gitignore file is used to prevent sensitive or unnecessary files from being pushed to GitHub.
+It includes:  .env

 Question 1 - Database Setup
 A well-commented .sql file is provided in the repository.
 This file is used to set up the database and create the buyers table.